oneapi-src/oneDNN/doc/programming_model/attributes_quantization.md

 The most common data type for data tensors during INT8 inference is
  #dnnl::memory::data_type::s8 and #dnnl::memory::data_type::u8.
 All the
-scaling factors related to tensors are not attached in any way to the DNNL memory objects and should be maintained by users.
+scaling factors related to tensors are not attached in any way to the oneDNN memory objects and should be maintained by users.

 The library essentially extends the ability of the primitives to scale the output before storing the result to the memory with the destination data type.